 You can control your history and other browsing data, like saved form entries.

-Delete all your data or just some from a specific time
+You can delete all of your data or just some from a specific time.

 What happens to your info